Uninsured and Healthcare Access

 Commissioner Chaz Tedesco

-This Response & Recovery Team is championed by Adams County District 2 Commissioner Charles “Chaz” Tedesco who is responsible for removing barriers, ensuring resources are available, and aligning policy to improve the strategic area.The Response and Recovery Team is convened by Brittany Morris Saunders, President of Local Affairs for Sewald Hanfling Public Affairs, responsible for managing the effort and supporting the core team and larger Response and Recovery Team to move the work forward.
+This Response & Recovery Team is championed by Adams County District 2 Commissioner Charles “Chaz” Tedesco who is responsible for removing barriers, ensuring resources are available, and aligning policy to improve the strategic area.The Response and Recovery Team is chaired by Brittany Morris Saunders, President of Local Affairs for Sewald Hanfling Public Affairs, and Maria Zubia, Director of Community Outreach, Kids First Health Care, who are responsible for managing the effort and supporting the core team and larger Response and Recovery Team to move the work forward.
 The Response & Recovery core team determines data baseline and provides support with high-level strategy.
 Learn more about the Uninsured and Healthcare Access Response & Recovery Team.

 A baseline is currently in development around the current uninsured population in Adams County disaggregated by age, race, gender, employment status, and commissioner district of Adams County.
 Specifically, the Response & Recovery Team will be considering how many Adams County residents are uninsured and how many are enrolling in coverage through Connecting Colorado during this period of extended open enrollment.

 - Targets will be recommended based on the specific needs of populations who are uninsured.